nuxeo/doc.nuxeo.com-content/src/admindoc/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2015.md

 ## Hotfix 31

-### Deactivation of emergency user
+### Deactivation of Emergency User

 The activation by default of the emergency user has been considered as a security issue.
 Therefore the hotfix 31 has disabled it by changing the property `nuxeo.user.emergency.enable`.
-To recover the previous behavior, add the following line in your nuxeo.conf
+To recover the previous behavior, add the following line in your `nuxeo.conf` file:
 ```
 nuxeo.user.emergency.enable=true
 ```